-- Cuisine: Vegan
+- Diet: Vegan

-- 2 cups of coconut milk (preservative free)
+- 1 can of coconut milk (preservative-free)

-- 2 tbsp of culture (see notes)
+- 2 tbsp of culture (see the section above)

-- Thermophilic cultures (yogurt), heat the coconut milk up to 108-110 F (40 C).
+- Thermophilic cultures (vegan yogurt, dairy yogurt or a probiotic supplement), need to culture at 108-110 F (40 C).
+When using a thermophilic culture, heat the coconut milk to 110 F (40C).
 Stir in the culture and maintain the temperature for 10 hours.
 See notes for more information.

 Keywords: probiotic, keto, paleo, candida diet, whole 30, dairy-free, soy-free, nut-free, gluten free, easy, quick, breakfast, dinner, dessert